-Option Description Read-write Community: private System Contact, Name, Location: none SNMP Trap Configuration SNMP Trap Destinations Default Firmware This option resets all device firmware files to factory defaults.
-This option does not change the CC-SG database.
-Upload Firmware to Database After Reset This option loads the firmware files for the current CC-SG version into the CC-SG database.
+Option Description Upload Firmware to Database After Reset This option loads the firmware files for the current CC-SG version into the CC-SG database.
 Diagnostic Console This option restores Diagnostic Console settings back to factory defaults.
 IP-ACL Tables This option removes all entries from the IP-ACL table.
 IP-ACL settings are reset with a Full Database reset whether you select the IP ACL Tables option or not.
 Licenses This option removes all license files from CC-SG.

-► To reset CC-SG:
+To reset CC-SG:

 - 1. Before you reset, back up CC-SG and save the backup file to a remote location.
-See Backing Up CC-SG (on page 256). - 2.
+See Backing Up CC-SG (on page 236). - 2.
 Choose System Maintenance > Reset. - 3.
 Select the reset options. - 4.
 Type your CC-SG password. - 5.
 Broadcast message: Type the message that will display to users who will be logged off CC-SG. - 6.
 Enter the number of minutes (from 0-720) that should elapse before CC-SG performs the reset operation. - If specifying over 10 minutes, the broadcast message displays to users immediately, and then repeats at 10 and 5 minutes before the event occurs. - 7.
 Click OK.
 A message appears to confirm the reset.